-- Line up bricks or concrete blocks to contain the composting waste.
+- Line up bricks or concrete blocks to contain the waste as it breaks down.

-No matter how you choose to contain your compost, passive composting for beginners is a good introduction to the process without being overwhelming.
+No matter how you choose to contain your waste pile, passive composting for beginners is a good introduction to the process without being overwhelming.
 Just keep adding compostable materials until the area is at capacity and then let it sit undisturbed until it’s completely broken down.

 Another composting for beginners tip?
 Heap compost items on an unused garden bed throughout the winter months and you won’t even have to move it.
 Come springtime, plant your garden right in the well-amended space.

 You can compost paper items, even takeout coffee cups, but you’ll find that these leave behind a flimsy layer of plastic.
 Simply lift the plastic from the compost and dispose of it when the compost is done.
 Other odd items you can add to the pile:

 - Dryer lint (from 100% natural fabrics only)